 I’m really tired of people telling me no one reads anything anymore.

-For instance, a client recently said he didn’t want professionally-written copy inside his website because, “no one reads it anyway.”
+For instance, a client recently said he didn’t want professionally-written web copy because, “no one reads it anyway.”
 He insisted that “People go to a site looking for something very specific.
 They don’t want to read, they just want to find what they’re looking for and move on.”

 Begs the question… what ARE they looking for?

 If a user has found your site, and has gone to the trouble of clicking in, they’re obviously looking for something they think you have… Information or insight of some kind.
 They’re following a crumb of promise, and you darn well better feed them something tasty.

 When people are serious about a purchase, they read plenty!

 It’s self-selected relevance… ONLY people who are interested in your product, company or niche will feast their eyes on your copy.
 There’s absolutely no need to address anyone else.
 And it’s been proven, time and again for more than 100 years, that people will read long copy if it’s relevant to their needs.

 So to that client, I suggested he think of his website as a catering gig… The home page is the appetizer.
 You can’t just go heavy on the first course and then leave the party.
 At some point, you gotta give them the meat!